 Physician advocacy has progressed the field of medicine to improve health equity and outcomes across populations.
-Successful examples span throughout time—from the relentless activism of Dr. Dana Farber to advance research for pediatric oncologic treatments, to the courage displayed by Dr. Mona Hanna-Attisha in fighting for lead exposed families in Flint, Michigan.
+Successful examples span throughout time—from the relentless activism of Dr. Sidney Farber to advance research for pediatric oncologic treatments, to the courage displayed by Dr. Mona Hanna-Attisha in fighting for lead exposed families in Flint, Michigan.
 More recently pediatricians across the United States were integral in supporting extension of the Children’s Health Insurance Program, which protected health insurance coverage for 9 million children.

 Amidst a myriad of health policy changes, physician advocacy is now more relevant than ever.
 With the shift from fee-for-service payments towards capitation with value-based measures, preventive care, care coordination, academic-community partnerships, and integration of health and social services have transitioned from lofty goals to the norm.
 For example, screening for social determinants of health in both the inpatient and outpatient settings is being widely implemented.
 Yet without institutional support for advocacy, physicians are faced with limited resources to address positive screens.
 How can a physician address mold as an environmental trigger for a child with asthma if mold is not considered a violation of public housing code?
 How can a physician address an elevated body mass index (BMI) in a patient with food insecurity if the family lives in a food desert?
 Paradigm shifts in healthcare payment and delivery present opportunities for physician advocacy efforts to run in parallel with institutional goals.